analogdevicesinc/TMC-API/tmc/ic/TMC5272/README.md

 - Add all the files of the TMC-API/ic/tmc/TMC5272 folder into your project.
 - Include the TMC5272.h file in your source code.
-- Implement the necessarz callback functions (see below).
+- Implement the necessary callback functions (see below).
 - (optional): Take a look at the Examples subfolder for ready-made examples of the TMC-API usage.

 #### How to integrate: Callback functions